lnis-uofu/OpenFPGA/openfpga_flow/openfpga_timing_annotation/README.md

 GlobalTileClk: How many clocks are defined through global ports from physical tiles. is the number of clocks Other features are used in naming should be listed here.

+tt/ff/ss: timing coners specified at the end of the file name.
+Each file under the specific architecture is tied to a certain corner, as the timing values will change with the corner.